We may earn money or products from the companies mentioned in this post.

 Here’s the thing.
 Never assume your marriage is safe.
 For when you assume, you will certainly fall.

-I want you to know that I love my husband.
+I want you to know that I love my husband and we want to keep the marriage alive.

 I want you to know that he loves me.
 We trust each other, we laugh together, we pick on each other, and we work together.